argentlabs/argent-contracts/README.md

 ## Test

-Add a `.env` file in the root of the directory with the `INFURA_KEY` property set to your Infura API key (if you need to do deployments) and similarly for `ALCHEMY_KEY` (if you need to run integration tests).
+Add an `.env` file in the root of the directory with the `INFURA_KEY` property set to your Infura API key (if you need to do deployments) and similarly for `ALCHEMY_KEY` (if you need to run integration tests).

 Launch ganache:
 ```